If you’re hoping for an iron-clad, “Here’s How to Get Your 2-Month-Old to Sleep Perfectly” article, we might disappoint.

 How to get a 2-month-old on a sleep schedule

-As we said, it’s pretty difficult-slash-impossible to get most 2-month-old babies onto a sleep schedule, and it’s certainly too young to start any kind of formal “sleep training.”
+As we said, it’s pretty difficult-slash-impossible to get most 2-month-old babies onto a sleep schedule.

-What you can do is figure out a simple routine, like feed-play-sleep, and follow an order of things through the day to help establish some kind of rhythm — though the timing of the routine will vary each day.
+What you can do is figure out a simple bedtime routine and follow an order of things through the day to help establish some kind of rhythm — though the timing of the routine will vary each day.

 You might find that your baby is more able to tell the difference between night and day and sleeping for longer stretches overnight — or not.